-After a four-day residency on our St. Paul campus to start the program, students complete the remaining courses in an online format.
+After a four-day residency on our St. Paul campus* to start the interpreting studies and communication equity program, students complete the remaining courses in an online format.

 As a MAISCE student, you will cultivate your own quest for communication equity for your constituents.
 You'll gain theoretical knowledge about the linguistic, political, and organizational factors that shape communication in society, and you'll be challenged to apply this knowledge and advance communication equity in your own work and research.